All You Need to Know About Applying Primer

 They can be useful in certain situations but they are not the best when you want to achieve the best finish coat.

-This will depend on the factors mentioned above, but I’m going to outline what to look for when you decide how many coats of primer you need, depending upon how comprehensive the project actually is.
+This will depend on the factors mentioned above, but I’m going to outline what to look for when you decide how many coats you need, depending upon how comprehensive the project actually is.

 On the other hand, in a worst-case scenario, you can add an additional coat of paint to make sure you are happy with the colour of your paint after applying a single coat paint along with the primer.

-- How to apply primer on wood
+- How to apply it on wood

-For each primer product that you decide to use, there are instructions provided so that you will know exactly how to apply it.
+For each product that you decide to use, there are instructions provided so that you will know exactly how to apply it.
 These are the steps you need to follow: